kaltura/developer-platform-docs/README.md

 # Kaltura VPaaS

 The Kaltura VPaaS Developer Site makes use of [Jekyll](http://jekyllrb.com/) to generate the HTML docs out of MD files.
 For MarkDown basics, please refer to: [GitHub markdown basics](https://help.github.com/articles/markdown-basics).
-Visit the site at: https://vpaas.kaltura.com
+Visit the VPaaS site at: https://vpaas.kaltura.com

 # Documentation and guides